ModuBots/TOS-PP/Terms Of Services.md

 **Effective Date**: 12/13/2024 (MM/DD/YYYY)

-Welcome to ModuBot, a modular and comprehensive bot development organization committed to delivering high-quality Discord bots and services to enhance server management, engagement, and functionality.
-By using ModuBot services ("Services"), you agree to these Terms of Service ("Terms").
+Welcome to ModuBots, a modular and comprehensive bot development organization committed to delivering high-quality Discord bots and services to enhance server management, engagement, and functionality.
+By using ModuBots services ("Services"), you agree to these Terms of Service ("Terms").
 Please read them carefully.

 ## 1. Acceptance of Terms